AI Scavenger Hunt: Part 2

 Your mission: Find a case where adding more context, detail, or instructions makes the output worse.

-Strategies: Compare simple vs. elaborate instructions, add irrelevant context, try "let's think step by step" where it hurts.
+Strategies: Compare simple vs. elaborate instructions, add irrelevant context.

 driver

 Driver: Try both challenges.
-You have more freedom here—these are harder and more open-ended.
+You have more freedom here.

 observer